venkuu09/my2-mudam/MyStats.md

 "Let us sacrifice our today so that our children can have a better tomorrow." - *A.P.J.
 Abdul Kalam*

-"Success can come to you by courageous devotion to the task lying in front of you." - *C.V.
-Raman*

 "When you have a dream, you've got to grab it and never let go." - *C.V.
 Raman*